vlad-ds/programming-notes/python/pymongo.md

                   skip=3, sort=[("year", 1)])
 ```

-Using sort, skip' and limit to retrieve "pages":
+Using sort, skip and limit to retrieve "pages":

 ```python
 from pprint import pprint